PIReTship/bookdata-tools/docs/implementation/pipeline.md

 -   `cmd` takes a book data command (that would be passed to the book data executable) and adds the relevant bits to run it through Cargo (so the import software is automatically recompiled if necessary).

+## Configuring the Pipeline {#config}

+The pipeline can be configured through the `config.yaml` file.
+We keep this file, along with the generated pipeline, committed to git; if you change it, we recommend working in a branch.

+See the comments in that file for details.
+Right now, two things can be
+configured:

+- Which sources of book rating and interaction data are used.
+- When [GoodReads data](../data/goodreads.qmd) is enabled, which version of the interaction file to use.